 Data privacy statement of the Zurich Transport Network (ZVV)

 This data privacy statement provides information about how data is processed at the ZVV.
-Please check this statement at regular intervals in case there have been any changes.
 The most recent version always applies.

 The public transport companies within the association handle customer data confidentially.

 The protection of your privacy and identity is very important to us at the public transport companies.
 We can assure you that we will process your personal data in accordance with the law and the applicable provisions of the data protection legislation.

 As a sign of how seriously we take the confidential handling of your data, the public transport companies are committed to the principles below:

 You are in charge of the decisions concerning the processing of your personal data.

 Insofar as permitted by law, you can object to the processing of your data, withdraw your consent to data processing or have your data erased at any time.
 You always have the option of travelling anonymously, i.e. without your personal data being collected.

 We provide you with added value when processing your data.

 The public transport companies use your data exclusively for the purpose of delivering a service and providing you with added value all along the mobility chain (such as tailored offers and information, assistance or compensation in the event of a breakdown).
 This means that your data will only be used for the purposes of developing, delivering, optimising and evaluating our services or for maintaining the customer relationship.